skyvers/skyve-dev-guide/_pages/appendix-installing-and-configuring.md

 * If you've just installed SQL server, you will need to specify the port for this database, see instructions [here](https://community.spiceworks.com/how_to/124598-find-the-port-sql-server-is-using-and-change-a-dynamic-port-to-static), again, remember the port number you've entered.

-## Configuring Java
-* Install an OpenJDK 11 version from [Temurin OpenJDK](https://adoptium.net/temurin/releases/?version=11) (or an alternative OpenJDK of your choice)
-    * Change the defaults to also install the JAVA_HOME environment variable
-    * Complete the wizard and close after the installation has completed
-* Configure Environment Variables (Windows, requires UAC)
-    1. Search for `environment` in the Start menu and open *Edit the system environment variables*
-    1. Click the *Environment Variables* button
-    1. If JAVA_HOME is not present
-        1. Click *New...* in the System variables section
-        1. Enter "JAVA_HOME" for the variable name
-        1. Click Browse Directory... and browse to `C:\Program Files\Eclipse Adoptium\jdk-11....-hotspot` or the directory you installed it
-        1. Click *OK*

-## Configuring the IDE (Windows example)

-* Create `C:\_\` (go to `C:\` -> right click -> New Folder then type `_` as the folder name).
-You may use any folder for you workspace in Eclipse, just make sure you remember the folder you've chosen and try to ensure that the folder name has no spaces to avoid any issues with Java paths and spaces.
-* Start Eclipse using Eclipse.exe and select `C:\_\` as workspace, tick 'Use as default option - do not ask again', Cancel the welcome wizard and Close the welcome tab in the editor frame.
-* Change compiler compliance level to 11 (Window -> Preferences -> Java -> Compiler)
-press 'Apply' - press Yes for full build, and then press OK.
-* To manage the Wildfly application server from Eclipse:
-  * Open the server explorer window if it is not already in your workspace (Window -> Show View -> Servers)
-  * Right click inside the server explorer and select New
-  * Expand JBoss Community
-  * If WildFly 26+ is not in the list of adapters, you will need to download them:
-    * Choose JBoss, WildFly & EAP Server Tools and click Next
-    * Accept the licence terms and click Finish
-    * Restart Eclipse when prompted
-  * Select WildFly 26+ and click _Next_
-  * Accept the defaults and click _Next_
-  * Click _Finish_

-See additional details in [Setting up a Skyve instance](./../pages/appendix_setting-up-a-skyve-instance)

 ## Importing an existing Skyve project from Git